-PureVPN had their no-logs policy audited in 2019 by Altius IT.
-This is important because they are one of the VPN services that previously turned over user logs to the FBI, despite having a no-logs policy at the time.
+PureVPN had its no-logs policy audited in 2019 by Altius IT.
+This is important because they are one of the VPN companies that previously turned over user logs to the FBI, despite having a no-logs policy at the time.

 Unlike with NordVPN, we have not found any references to PureVPN security audits conducted by outside firms.

 VPN server security

 NordVPN has converted all of the VPN servers in their network to diskless operation (a.k.a.
 RAM-disk mode).
 This makes it impossible for any data to be stored on the server, while also protecting NordVPN from rogue third-party server seizures, which has happened to a few VPNs.
 Either way, there are no logs available.

 PureVPN does not use RAM-disk mode for its servers, which puts PureVPN users at a disadvantage.
 Meanwhile, more VPNs are converting their networks to RAM-only operation, a trend we first noted in the ExpressVPN review.

 Privacy: PureVPN vs NordVPN

 The security win goes to the team from Panama.
 Which service is better for privacy?